maplemavin/docs/theming.md

     defaults to false

-`storeCategoryNavigation`

-    whether or not to show the subnavigation for store categories as opposed to the global nav

-    accepted values are true and false

-    defaults to false

 `photoAlbumCategoryNavigation`

     whether or not to show the subnavigation for photo categories as opposed to the global nav